 Regardless of your current profession or work-related obligations, seeking help to overcome addiction in a safe and healthy way is vital to achieving sobriety and maintaining lasting recovery.
 Drug and alcohol rehab for professionals, our treatment team will work with you to ensure your addiction treatment program specifically addresses your treatment needs and goals.
 Our goal is to help you successfully and efficiently put struggles with addiction in the past.

-Our treatment programs at our drug and alcohol rehab for professionals consist of a combination of evidence-based, proven treatment techniques combined with alternative and holistic therapies designed to ensure you receive the most well-rounded treatment possible.
+Our treatment programs at our drug and alcohol rehab for professionals consist of a combination of evidence-based, proven treatment techniques, combined with alternative and holistic therapies designed to ensure you receive the most well-rounded treatment possible.
 As part of treatment, you can expect to participate in various therapeutic treatment sessions, including individual, group, and possibly family therapies.
-Additionally, medical and mental health providers at our executive rehab are trained in providing medically assisted detox services should the first step on your sobriety journey require detoxification.
+Additionally, medical and mental health providers at our executive rehab are trained in providing medically assisted detox services.
+The first step on your sobriety journey requires detoxification.

 Contact our treatment admissions team today if you would like to learn more about how programs at our rehab can help you overcome struggles with drug and alcohol addiction.

 Medical drug & alcohol detoxification services in Ohio at Findlay Recovery.

 Our residential inpatient rehab program in Ohio is designed to meet your individual needs.